scottwater/blog/_pages/black-friday.md

 ---
 layout: page
-title: Black Friday (and Cyber Monday) 2018
+title: Cyber Monday 2018
-link_title: Black Friday
+link_title: Cyber Monday
+permalink: /cyber-monday
-excerpt: Black Friday Deails for Bootstrappers, Hackers, and Makers
+excerpt: Cyber Monday deals for Bootstrappers, Hackers, and Makers
 ---

 Here is a list of the Black Friday deals I have come across which I believe would be useful for developers, bootstrappers, hackers and makers.

 This is in no way an endorsement of any or all of them.
 None of the links are affiliates.
 I just thought it would be helpful to have everything in one place.
-If you are know of any other interesting deals which would appeal to this audience please shoot me an email at `blackfriday@scottw.com` with the details.
+If you are know of any other interesting deals which would appeal to this audience please shoot me an email at `cybermonday@scottw.com` with the details.

 * Justin Jackson's [Megamaker 50% off a lot of tools to help your marketing game](https://megamaker.co/blackfriday/).
 * GoRails 35% off [annual plan](https://gorails.com/pricing)